 Finally, this is not a panel symposium wherein each participant, in turn, makes a presentation, with the moderator ending the session with a summary.
 Rather, it is an exercise in cooperative problem solving, with the questions, answers, and statements coming from any quarter at any time.

 Achiever In Agriculture

 The Achiever Award is designed to recognize those young farmers and ranchers that have excelled in their farming/ranching operations and honed their leadership abilities to superiority.

-The contestants will be evaluated on a combination of their farming operation growth and financial progress of operation, FB Leadership, as well as leadership outside of Farm Bureau.
-More specifically, the judges will be looking for excellence in management, growth and scope of the enterprise and self-initiative that have been displayed throughout the operation.
+The contestants will be evaluated on a combination of their farming operation growth and financial progress of the operation, FB Leadership, as well as leadership outside of Farm Bureau.
+More specifically, the judges will be looking for excellence in management, growth, and scope of the enterprise and self-initiative that have been displayed throughout the operation.
 A contestant's participation in Farm Bureau and other organizations is a definite point getter from the judges

 Fill Out Achiever Application

 The Excellence in Agriculture award spotlights young Farm Bureau members who are agricultural enthusiasts but have not earned a majority of their income from an owned production agriculture enterprise in the past three years.
 Competitors are evaluated on their understanding of agriculture issues, leadership experiences, and achievement.
 State winners receive a laptop or Ipad and a trip to the national convention.